 Youth volunteers from Volunteer for Bangladesh were also present at the event.
 They shared their opinion on how volunteerism has impacted their lives and helped them overcome mental issues they faced during lockdown for COVID-19.

 “Investing in girls’ education is an absolute game-changer.
 Sadly over half of all girls under 25 in Bangladesh are married before their 18th birthday.
 I am delighted to meet the students of JAAGO.
-And I agree with the foundation’s belief that ensuring equal access to education for all makes the world a better place”, she said.
+And I agree with the foundation’s belief that ensuring equal access to education for all makes the world a better place”

 Ms. Grant was accompanied by Ms. Judith Herbertson, Development Director, British High Commission, and officials from British High Commission.
 They were amazed by the children’s courage to dream big and the passion and commitment that the volunteers have shown.